jmyork/Sistema-de-Gest-o-de-Projecto/README.md

 ## Licença

-Este projeto é licenciado sob a [Sua Licença Aqui].
+Este projeto é licenciado sob a MTI License